Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Deep importance sampling using TT

 The reason for decomposing the square root $\surd \rho^*$ of the unnormalized importance density instead of $\rho^*$ becomes apparent here.
-Directly decomposing the density $\rho^*$ using tensor-trains, the non-negativity of the approximated density function can not be guaranteed due to rank truncation.
+Directly decomposing the density $\rho^*$ using TTs, the non-negativity of the approximated density function can not be guaranteed due to rank truncation.
 Approximating $\surd \rho^*$ preserves non-negativity without any loss of smoothness in the resulting approximate density $\rho$ and in all marginal densities $\rho_{\leq k}$, $1 \leq k < d$.
 Crucially, it also guarantees that all one-dimensional distribution functions in \eqref{eq:cond_cdf} are monotonically increasing and that the map $\mathcal{F}$, as well as its inverse are order-preserving and almost surely differentiable.
+For a wide range of basis functions---including piecewise Lagrange polynomials, (weighted) spectral polynomials such as Chebyshev and Hermite polynomials, and Fourier series---closed-form, analytical expressions of the marginal densities in \eqref{eq:marginal_sirt}, of the conditional distribution functions in \eqref{eq:cond_cdf}, and of the resulting Rosenblatt transport in \eqref{eq:rosenblatt} are available.
+We refer the reader to the appendix of \cite{cui2023self} for details.